Water supply and sanitation in sub-Saharan Africa

-Although access to water supply and sanitation in sub-Saharan Africa has been steadily improving over the last two decades, the region still lags behind all other developing regions.
+Access to water supply and sanitation in Sub-Saharan Africa has increased over the past two decades.
+However, compared with other developing regions, coverage levels in much of the region remain relatively low.
+Progress has been uneven between countries and between urban and rural areas, and many communities continue to face limited access to safe drinking water and improved sanitation services.
 Access to improved water supply had increased from 49% in 1990 to 68% in 2015, while access to improved sanitation had only risen from 28% to 31% in that same period.
 Sub-Saharan Africa did not meet the Millennium Development Goals (MDGs, 1990–2015) of halving the share of the population without access to safe drinking water and sanitation between 1990 and 2015.
 There still exists large disparities among sub-Saharan African countries, and between the urban and rural areas.

 Usually, water is provided by utilities in urban areas and municipalities or community groups in rural areas.
 Sewerage networks are not common and wastewater treatment is even less common.
 Sanitation is often in the form of individual pit latrines or shared toilets.
-70% of investments in water supply and sanitation in sub-Saharan Africa is financed internally and only 30% is financed externally (2001–2005 average).
+70% of investments in water supply and sanitation in sub-Saharan Africa are financed internally and only 30% is financed externally (2001–2005 average).
 Most of the internal financing is household self-finance ($2.1bn), which is primarily for on-site sanitation such as latrines.
 Public sector financing ($1.2bn) is almost as high as external financing (US$1.4bn).
 The contribution of private commercial financing has been negligible at $10 million only.